10 Fascinating Easter Traditions From Around the World

 Poland: Water fights

 Set the alarm for Easter Monday in Poland—also known as Wet Monday—unless you want to start your week off soaked in bed.
 Traditionally, boys will soak the girls on Monday, with the girls seeking their revenge the following day.
-The weapons of choice for this massive water fight range from empty soap bottles to water balloons.
+The weapons of choice for this massive water fight range from buckets to water balloons.
 According to legend, the girl who gets soaked the most will be the next one to get married within the year.
 Although the origin of this Easter tradition is uncertain, the use of water may represent the spring rains, which ensure another successful growing season.